 What’s the score George Dawes?

 Amsterdam edges it by a mere 0.5 points, most likely due to the great sights and exciting nightlife!
-That’s not to say that an Algarve stag do doesn’t have its merits however, it has some excellent beach activities and a weekend by the sea and let’s not forget the golf.
+That’s not to say that an Albufeira stag do doesn’t have its merits however, it has some excellent beach activities and a weekend by the sea and let’s not forget the golf.